subvertnormality/mosaic/README.md

 #### Locks

-Trig param values and various grid functions can be fixed to specific steps on both the channel and global scale pages of Mosaic.
+Trig param values, masks, and various grid functions can be fixed to specific steps on both the channel and global scale pages of Mosaic.
 When a value is locked to a step, it applies for the duration of that step.
 This includes trig params, scales, and octave settings on the channel page, as well as global scale and transpose settings on the global scale page.
-Locks are set on the channel page.
+Locks are set on the channel edit page.
+Trig locks enhance your control over the sequencing process, allowing for precise adjustments and modifications at any step of your sequence.

-To clear a grid trig lock:

-1. Hold the step with the locked value.
-2. Press the value that is currently locked to unlock it.

 To clear all trig locks from a step:

-1. Hold the step you want to clear.
+1. Hold the step you want to clear all locks from.
 2. Press K2.

-Trig locks enhance your control over the sequencing process, allowing for precise adjustments and modifications at any step of your sequence.

 ##### Trig Param Locks

 Device parameters can be locked on a per-step basis.
 To set a param trig lock:

 1. Hold down the step you want to modify on the channel page sequencer.
-2. Adjust the value that you want to lock to this step.
+2. Adjust the param value that you want to lock to this step.

-To clear a param trig lock:
+To clear a specific param trig lock:

-On the Norns screen, select the parameter you want to unlock.
+1. On the Norns screen, select the parameter you want to unlock.

-1. Hold the step where the param is locked and press K3.
+2. Hold the step where the param is locked and press K3.

+##### Mask Locks

+Masks can also be locked on a per-step basis.
+To set a mask trig lock:

+1. Hold down the step you want to modify on the channel page sequencer.
+2. Adjust the mask value that you want to lock to this step.

+To clear a specific mask trig lock:

+1. On the Norns screen, select the mask you want to unlock.
+2. Hold the step where the mask is locked and press K3.

 ##### Scale Locks